 Wake Forest strives year-round to make the student residential experience a good one and our commitment in that regard will remain strong.
 Our staff takes every report seriously.
 We respond to every incoming message and investigate each situation.
 As part of our protocol, if mold is found, prompt steps are taken to remove it and provide information to the student that can help reduce the chances of its return.
 The following article on the Parents’ Page web site provides information and a Q&A section.

 Are the residence halls locked?

 Key card access buildings – such as residence halls – are locked 24 hours a day.
 Students have access to enter all residence halls between 7 a.m. and midnight through the use of their ID cards.
 However, only residents of that particular building/suite have access between midnight and 7 a.m.
-There is a call box outside each residence hall for guests to use to call residents and gain access.

 This section of our website continues to be under development.
 As such, we welcome your questions/suggestions below.